Functions

 Functions in the AST

-We decided at the end of last class: a program is no longer a single expression.
-Rather, it's a list of definitions followed by the program body.
-Think about it for a minute: what should the "ast" of a definition look like?
+If a program is no longer a single expression, but rather a list of definitions followed by the program body, what should the "ast" of a definition look like?

 We define it here, with a few helper functions alongside.